-ACEis, ARBs or aliskiren should not be combined because no added benefit on CV outcomes has been shown by dual RAS inhibition [556].
-Although double RAS blockade has been shown to have a greater antialbuminuric effect and might have favorable effects in HF, the association may cause an excess of adverse events, with an increased risk of kidney function impairment (40%), hyperkalemia (44%) and hypotension (42%) [557] in patients with a high CV risk [556], type 2 diabetes [558] and/or a considerable proportion of patients with a BP elevation.
+ACEis, ARBs or aliskiren should not be combined because no added benefit on CV outcomes has been shown by dual RAS inhibition [559].
+Although double RAS blockade has been shown to have a greater antialbuminuric effect and might have favorable effects in HF, the association may cause an excess of adverse events, with an increased risk of kidney function impairment (40%), hyperkalemia (44%) and hypotension (42%) [560] in patients with a high CV risk [559] or type 2 diabetes [561].